mkukar/thisamericanlifeGPT/README.md

 # Usage

 ## Scraping
-First you must scrape data from thisamericanlife.org to use in the training set
+First you must scrape data from thisamericanlife.org to use in the training set.

 `thisamericanlifegpt --action scrape --max-episodes <X>`